 The Rise of First-Party Cookies: A major sea of change in customer data collection is shaping the future of digital marketing.
 Third-party tracking cookies, a longtime marketing staple used to enrich website experiences, will be phased out by all leading web browsers in the next couple of years.

-AI-Driven Personalization: As marketing teams are challenged with delivering personalized engagement to buyers at scale, most are turning to AI to intelligently filter through data and surface insights about the best marketing actions for each individual.
-AI can easily personalize messaging and offers based on each buyer’s preferences.
+AI-Driven Personalisation: As marketing teams are challenged with delivering personalised engagement to buyers at scale, most are turning to AI to intelligently filter through data and surface insights about the best marketing actions for each individual.
+AI can easily personalise messaging and offers based on each buyer’s preferences.
 It’s especially helpful for B2B marketing teams using ABM.